Ansvar som håller - our long-term responsibility

 • Tradin Organic - Cocoa mass sourced from Congo, and cocoa butter sourced from South America and Africa, according to statements of origin provided by the supplier.

-• Bohnkaf-Kolonial - Cocoa beans sourced from Ecuador.
+• Bohnkaf-Kolonial - Cocoa beans sourced from Hacienda Sofia, Ecuador.

-• Silva Cacao - Cocoa beans sourced from Ecuador.
+• Silva Cacao - Cocoa beans sourced from Hacienda Palo Santo, Ecuador.

 This list covers all cocoa suppliers used by Malmö Chokladfabrik during the reporting period.